 Grand Junction’s Main Street is transformed on Thursdays between mid-July to mid-September from 5:30 pm to 8:30 pm into a wonderful Farmers Market Festival.
-Four blocks of Main Street are filled with the freshest produce on the Western Slope.
+Four blocks of Main Street are filled with the freshest local produce.

 Must Stop Shops:

-The largest antique store on Colorado's Western Slope they have a wide selection of rare, valuable and fun collectibles for just about every collection and taste.
-A Robin's Nest is full of treasure and will be an excellent place to spend an afternoon.
+The largest antique store in Grand Junction has a wide selection of rare, valuable, and fun collectibles for just about every collection and taste.
+A Robin’s Nest is full of treasure and will be an excellent place to spend an afternoon.

 The rack out in front of Brown Cycles is filled with a hundred different bicycle bells.
 Let your inner child loose and try out a few, listening to their nostalgic sounds.
 Inside, the store seems like an art gallery for bikes, with original hardwood floors and murals on the walls.
-Brown Cycles is at heart of Grand Junction’s extremely strong bike culture.
+Brown Cycles is at the heart of Grand Junction’s extremely strong bike culture.
 Here you can rent a bike for the day and explore beyond Main Street on two wheels.

 Where to Eat and Drink

 The corner of 4th and Main offers a great stopping point for the kids to play and adults to try a true Colorado brew.
 Gorillas line the sidewalk for the kids to climb on right next to Rockslide Brewery’s wonderful shady sidewalk patio.
 Try the made-in-house seasonal brews and enjoy great prices on food and beer during happy hour 3-6 pm and 10-midnight daily.
-At dinnertime, wander across the street for the finest Italian food on the Western Slope of the Rockies at Il Bistro Italiano.
-Don't miss Bin 707 or 626 on Rood, you will not be disappointed!
+At dinnertime, wander across the street for the finest Italian food at Il Bistro Italiano.
+Don’t miss Bin 707 or 626 on Rood, you will not be disappointed!